schneiderundschuetz/document-generator-for-openapi/README.md

 * No UI for configuration yet
 * Currently only version 3.1.0 of the OpenAPI specification is implemented.
 Swagger tools for 3.0.0 might work though.
 * Unittests are missing
+* Extensibility with hooks needs to be improved